MinaProtocol/mina/src/app/website/posts/receipt-chain.markdown

 As we wrap up 2018 at O(1) Labs, we thought it would be fun to look back on the year's developments, highlighting some interesting aspects TODO

-Let's imagine Alice and Bob have gone for pizza and the bill has just arrived.
-Alice begins to put down some

 Let's imagine Alice and Bob have gone to the grocery store.
 Alice gets a jar of peanut butter and a bunch of bananas, the total ringing up as 8 Coda.
 Bob gets some cheddar cheese and a loaf of bread, which also ends up costing